Code-the-Dream-School/python-for-data-analysis-v3/lessons/04 - Data Wrangling and Aggregation/01_grouping_aggregation.md

 ### AI Prompt: Predict-then-Check

-The shape of an `agg()` result trips up a lot of beginners.
+The shape of an `agg()` result is a common source of confusion.
 Study this without running it:

 ```python
 import pandas as pd